 Region in detail

-Region in detail allows you to browse genes, variations, sequence conservation, and other annotation along the genome.
-There are three main panels (or images), shown in Figure 1.
+Region in detail allows you to browse genes, variants, sequence conservation, and other annotation along the genome.
+There are three main images (or panels): Chromosome, Overview and Region (Figure 1).

-The first panel (Chromosome Image) shows the chromosome of interest, marking any haplotypes or patches in red or green, respectively, and a cytogenetic banding pattern when available.
+The first panel shows the chromosome of interest, marking any haplotypes or patches in red or green, respectively, and a cytogenetic banding pattern when available.

 Gene colours are as follows: